What is Electrical Noise and How Does it Impact Your Encoder?

 Grounding is a complex topic, and affects everything from the power grid down to the smallest components in a microprocessor.
 If you spend some time to get it right for your system, good grounding will help diminish electrical noise problems.

-Electrical noise happens, as we said at the start.
+Electrical noise happens.
 It’s often impossible to eliminate it entirely, but it can be reduced.
 The techniques we’ve presented are a first line of defense; they can help lower noise to a level where it doesn’t cause problems for the signals from your encoder.

 For serious electrical noise situations, there’s more that can be done, such as the use of filters, ferrite absorbers, conductive sprays, P-clips, capacitors, MOVs, surge suppressors, special grounding techniques and a host of other methods.
 Should those refinements be necessary in your system, we hope that as you investigate them, this post gives you an understanding of why they might work.